×

 When we asked about emergency services, members in Costa Rica wrote:

 "Emergency services in Costa Rica are generally reliable and efficient.
 In the event of an emergency, you can call 911 to request an ambulance.
 The emergency services personnel are trained to respond quickly and provide medical assistance.
-Additionally, the Costa Rican Red Cross provides emergency medical services and can be contacted by dialing 128," commented one person.
+Additionally, the Costa Rican Red Cross provides emergency medical services and can be contacted by dialing 128," said an expat in Costa Rica.

 "We are located almost across the highway from the Hospital de Osa in Cortez.
-It is a public hospital, 80,000 square feet and offers everything we need for the entire region," said one expat living in Cortez.
+It is a public hospital, 80,000 square feet and offers everything we need for the entire region," commented one expat living in Cortez, Costa Rica.

 RelocateNow Costa Rica's clients who run through the RelocateNow Program get quick results in formulating and successfully executing our laid out plan for moving to Costa Rica!
 Expert consulting for future expats in Costa Rica who wish to fast track the process of their move by receiving the specialized information they need, trustworthy connections within the country, and high level 1:1 support through the entire process.